Contact us

 4chan & 8chan embeddings (TGTR-1)

-We have collected over 30 million messages from the publicly available /pol/ message boards on 4chan and 8chan, and compiled them into a model of toxic language use.
+We have indexed over 30 million messages from the publicly available /pol/ message boards on 4chan and 8chan, and compiled them into a model of toxic language use.
 The trained word embeddings (±0.4GB) are released for free and may be useful for further study on toxic discourse or to boost hate speech detection systems.

 2020